 Since January 2012, we have been party to an amended and restated license agreement with Incept, LLC, or Incept, an intellectual property holding company.
-Dr. Sawhney, our Executive Chairman and former President and Chief Executive Officer, is a general partner of Incept and has a 50% ownership stake in Incept.
+In September 2018, we entered into a second amended and restated license agreement, or Second Amended Agreement, with Incept.
+The Second Amended Agreement amends and restates in full the Company's prior amended and restated license agreement with Incept, dated as of January 2012, to expand the scope of the Company's intellectual property license to include products delivered for the treatment of acute post-surgical pain or for the treatment of ear, nose and/or throat diseases or conditions, subject to specified exceptions.
+Dr. Sawhney, our Chairman and former Executive Chairman and President and Chief Executive Officer, is a general partner of Incept and has a 50% ownership stake in Incept.
 Farhad Khosravi, who served as a member of our board of directors until June 2013, is also a general partner of Incept and has a 50% ownership stake in Incept.
 Pursuant to the terms of the license agreement, we hold an exclusive, worldwide, perpetual, irrevocable license under specified patents and technology owned or controlled by Incept to make, have made, use, offer for sale, sell, sublicense, have sublicensed, offer for sublicense and import, products delivered to or around the human eye for diagnostic, therapeutic or prophylactic purposes relating to all human ophthalmic diseases or conditions.
 This license covers all of the patent rights and a significant portion of the technology for ReSure Sealant and our hydrogel platform technology product candidates.
 We are obligated to pay Incept a royalty equal to a low single-digit percentage of net sales made by us or our affiliates.
 Any sublicensee of ours also will be obligated to pay Incept a royalty equal to a low single-digit percentage of net sales made by it and will be bound by the terms of the agreement to the same extent as we are.
-In 2017, we paid \$59,137 in royalties to Incept pursuant to the license agreement.
+In 2017 and 2018, we paid \$59,137 and \$59,884, respectively, in royalties to Incept pursuant to the license agreement.